thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 transducer was simulated by multiplying the phantom response in the frequency domain with the spectrum for the ultrasound transducer of interest.
 A single row of 128 elements was the aperture, with a spacing of 0.2 mm between elements.
-An individual element had a size of 0.15 mm laterally and 10 mm elevationally.
+An individual element had a size of 0.15 mm laterally and 10 mm in the elevational direction.
 The beamspacing was 0.2 mm, and the transmit focus was located at a depth of 20 mm.
 This yielded the Fourier Transform of the RF data of interest.
 For these experiments, the simulated transducer's spectrum was modeled as Gaussian with a